RicardoMiles/Ricardo-MDblog-raw/BlogClean/source/_posts/Msc-Project-Meeting-II.md

 - NN
 - RNN
 - LSTM
-excerpt: Chores about Ethnic Form and Overleaf Template for literacy review
+excerpt: Chores about Ethnic Form and Overleaf Template for literacy review.
 ---